jaysylvester/citizen/README.md

 - Directives that make it easy to set cookies, sessions, redirects, caches, and more
 - Easily chain controllers or include controllers within other controllers
 - Do it all on the server or roll in your favorite client-side templating engine
-- Support for Jade and Handlebars templates with more on the way
+- Support for Pug and Handlebars templates

 __citizen's API is stabilizing, but it's still subject to change.__ Always consult [the change log](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before upgrading.
 Version 0.7.0 has many breaking changes.